MicrosoftDocs/PowerShell-Docs/scripting/setup/PS-remoting-second-hop.md

 ### Cons

 - Requires Windows Server 2012 or later.
 - Does not support the second hop for WinRM.
+- Requires rights to update objects and Service Principal Names (SPNs).

 ### Example